playframework/play-samples/README.md

 This application is not run with `activator` -- you should run it with `./play` instead, as there are a number of system properties required to use it effectively.

 The `CustomSSLEngineProvider` is responsible for Play's HTTPS server.
-More details can be found in [Configuring HTTPS](http://www.playframework.com/documentation/2.3.x/ConfiguringHttps).
+More details can be found in [Configuring HTTPS](http://www.playframework.com/documentation/2.5.x/ConfiguringHttps).

 ```
 ./play run
 ```

+## Run Server Name Indication

+If you want to return different certificates for the hostname, you can use the SniKeyManager to return an alias corresponding to the hostname.

+For example, going to "http://one.example.com:9443" will return a certificate corresponding to "one.example.com", while "http://two.example.com:9443" will return a certificate corresponding to "two.example.com".

 ## Checking the list of cipher suites: